youwen5/web/routes/writing/+reading-chinese-on-kindle-scribe.typ

 devices, use the
 #link("https://en.wikipedia.org/wiki/Media_Transfer_Protocol")[Media Transfer
   Protocol (MTP)].
-This means that `lsblk` or `fdisk -l` will not bring up the Scribe’s filesystem and you can’t just use `mount(8)` to access it, unlike what the top results on Google would suggest.
+This means that `lsblk` or `fdisk -l` will not bring up the Scribe's filesystem and you can't just use `mount(8)` to access it, unlike what the top results on Google would suggest.

 All you will need is a way to access an MTP filesystem.
 If you are using
 #smallcaps[GNOME], this should require no action on your part.
 The
 #smallcaps[gnome] #link("https://en.wikipedia.org/wiki/GVfs")[GVfs] should
 support MTP out of the box, and you should be able to find it in Nautilus (also called "Files").
-On my end, I’m running NixOS with Hyprland, but I have GVfs and Nautilus installed anyways, so that’s what I used.
+On my end, I'm running NixOS with Hyprland, but I have GVfs and Nautilus installed anyways, so that's what I used.

-Whichever way you chose to open the file system, simply peruse the Kindle’s files until you quickly find the `fonts` folder, then drop in your font of choice.
+Whichever way you chose to open the file system, simply peruse the Kindle's files until you quickly find the `fonts` folder, then drop in your font of choice.
 I recommend the Noto CJK family, and the Song/Ming style.
 By the way, variable fonts are supported too!